 To create or upload an SSH key, log in to GoAnywhere MFT.
-Click Encryption from the main menu, and then SSH Key Manager.
-From here you can create a new key, or import an existing one.
+Click Encryption from the main menu, and then Key Management System.
+From here you can add a Key Vault or open an existing one.

 The next step in converting this script into a workflow is to create the reusable SFTP resource.
 Once the connection properties are created by an authorized administrator, they can be used again and again in Projects without needing to share or expose any credentials.

 To create an SFTP resource, click on Resources from the main menu.
 On the Resources page, click the SSH Servers (SFTP/SCP/SSH) link from the left-hand pane.
 In the right hand pane, click the Add SSH Server button.

 On the Add SSH Server page, enter your SFTP server credentials and connection settings.
 Select the appropriate Key Vault and the SSH Key that you created or added in the previous step.
 Before saving your resource, you can click the test button to ensure your resource has been configured correctly.

 Now that the Resource has been created, you can create a Project that will connect to the SFTP server and download the desired files.
 From the main menu, select Workflows and then Projects.
 Click the Create Project button.
 Give your Project a name and description, and then click the Save button.

 From the Component Library, expand the FTP folder and drag the SFTP task up to the Project Outline.
 The Project Outline is intelligent and will highlight an area where a component can be placed.
 Hover over the Main module, and then release the SFTP component when the Main module turns green.